- Open Events

 Online secondary schools are an alternative to in-person learning for ages 11-16, from Key Stage 3 to Key Stage 4, when students study their GCSEs.
 Studying online offers a more flexible education, with the same quality teaching and curriculum that is taught in schools across the UK, with the British curriculum.
 Online learning for secondary school students means increased freedom to pursue hobbies and careers outside of school and extra time to revisit complex topics through lesson recordings.

-A good online secondary school will provide a very similar learning experience to in-person classrooms; with regular class groups, experienced teachers, and live lessons timetabled each week.
+A good online alternative to secondary school will provide a very similar learning experience to in-person classrooms; with regular class groups, experienced teachers, and live lessons timetabled each week.
 As well as this, you can access past lesson recordings at any time and have access to a huge library of learning resources 24/7.
 No matter where you happen to be in the world, if you can connect to the internet, you can join your lessons.

 You can enroll for an online secondary school quickly and easily.
 First, carefully research the schools available and make sure you are choosing the one best suited for your child.
 Some online learning platforms may consist of learning resources, but no live lessons or interactivity.
 If you are looking for a learning environment with the live and interactive benefits of a brick-and-mortar school, then a fully online secondary school, like King’s InterHigh, could be for you.